User Guides

 Reader fileReader = new FileReader("root-config.apon");

 // 2.
-Create the top-level Parameters object defined according to the APON structure
+Create a top-level Parameters object defined according to the APON structure

 // 3.
 Use AponReader to read the file content into the Parameters object